A tutorial with all the details…

 Start from one end and work your way along your binding, pressing carefully as you go.
 When you get to a joining seam, press it open.
 Continue pressing the binding strip in half.
 You will end up with a lovely pile of binding ready to apply to your quilt.

-Applying your binding
+Attaching your binding

 Now you are ready to sew the binding onto your quilt.